Duloe, St Cuby's Church

 He returned to his native Cornwall only to find that his father had died and he was King of Cornwall.
 He refused the throne and instead set out on a missionary journey through Cornwall, preaching the Christian gospel and founding churches.
 He later took his mission to Wales, where he founded more churches.

 One of the Cornish churches said to have been established by St Cuby is at Duloe, where the church now bears his name.
 St Cuby's church stands well south of the village centre, not far from the site of a holy well also dedicated to him.
 No one knows exactly how old the well is, but the stone basin is ancient, and could certainly have been used for baptisms.

 The church itself is medieval, but it stands inside a raised curvilinear enclosure commonly used by early Christian 'lans', or holy enclosures.
-The lan enclosure was used for burials, with a small chapel, or hermitage on one side.
+The 'lan', or 'llan' enclosure was used for burials, with a small chapel, or hermitage on one side.
 It is thought that such a chapel lies underneath the present church.

 The Ancient Font

 Within the church is a fascinating granite bowl, or basin, carved with figures of griffins and a dolphin.
 The basin is very worn, and I found it rather difficult to make out the carvings.
 The bowl stood for many years in the outer cell of the holy well.

 Local legend said that anyone disturbing the basin would suffer ill-fortune.
 In 1822 a drunken workman rolled the basin down the hill.
 It didn't stop until it reached the garden of an old woman, who later claimed to have heard piskies laughing around it all night long.
 It was later taken by the squire of Trenant Park, and languished in the Park garden for many years until it was placed in the church for safekeeping in 1959.